WayneDW/Bayesian-Sparse-Deep-Learning/README.md

 ## Classification: MNIST/Fashion MNIST

 You can adjust the posterior_cnn.py and use the model in ./model/model_zoo_mnist.py.
-You can obtain 99.7x results on MNIST dataset easily with the hyperparameters in the paper.
+You can obtain 99.7x results on MNIST dataset easily with the hyperparameters (most importantly: temperature) in the paper.

 ## Classification: Sparse Residual Network on CIFAR10
 ### Requirement